LispLang/ansi-spec/README.md

 text from the corresponding `concept` file.
 Since the specification doesn't really change I just went through the `chapter` files and hardcoded them.

-Then there interesting part: Parsing the `concept` files, which contain the actual content.
 Since I didn't want to waste my time writing a TeX parser I looked at [this article][tex2xml] and [LaTeXML][latexml].
 Eventually, however, I managed to [trick Shinmera][shin] into writing a TeX parser I could use.

+## Setup Files

+Included by the text are various files whose names are prefixed with `setup-`.
+In TeX, these define the choice of font and what have you.
+For our purposes, they are mostly noise.

+We are, however, interested in the following:

+- `setup-document.tex`: Contains macros for formatting, references, section style, characters, BNF notation, and some other things.

+- `setup-figures.tex`: Short directives that expand to figure names.

+- `setup-sections.tex`: Short directives that expand to section names.

+- `setup-tables.tex`: Table-defining macros.

+- `setup-terms.tex`: Tons of abbreviations and macros for text.

 # License

-Copyright (c) 2014 Fernando Borretti (eudoxiahp@gmail.com)
+Copyright (c) 2014-2015 Fernando Borretti (eudoxiahp@gmail.com)

 Licensed under the MIT License.